cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

 .. note::

-   Messages are recorded in the Workflow's scheduler log.
-Make sure that they convey useful information for users reading the log file.
-See :ref:`scheduler logs.cylc message` for details of how messages appear in the log file.
+   The message will be recorded in the workflow's scheduler log.
+   See :ref:`scheduler logs.cylc message` for details of how messages appear.

 These outputs are then triggered during the running of the task.
 We can use these to manage tasks dependent on partially completed tasks.